nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Better user interface

-We plan to change and improve the user interface to support exercise by adding `ExerciseListCard` and `ExerciseListPanel` which is similar to `LogListCard` and `LogListPanel` to the
+We changed and improve the user interface to support exercise by adding `ExerciseListCard` and `ExerciseListPanel ` which is similar to `LogListCard` and `LogListPanel` to the `MainWindow`.
-`MainWindow`.

 The `UI` component works the same